cardano-foundation/CIPs/CIP-0072/README.md

 [Off-chain dApp Registration certificate schema (Version 2)](./version_2.0.0_offchain.json)

 This schema describes the minimum required fields for a store to be able to display and validate your dApp.
-You can add any other fields you want to the metadata, but we recommend that you use at least the ones described above.

 ### Example